Wellington City Council and the Government plan to invest $37.25 million in Wellington City’s connected cycling network over four years (2015−2019).

 The focus of our cycling programme between now and 2019 is on connections to and from the central city.
 We plan to:

 The funding is allocated as follows:

-Central city cycling improvements will be considered as part of Let's Get Wellington Moving.
+Apart from minor changes, central city cycling improvements will be considered as part of Let's Get Wellington Moving.

 We’re building the cycle network over the next 10 to 20 years.